RisGar/ocaml-spectrum/README.md

 It's inspired by the examples given in ["Format Unraveled"](https://hal.archives-ouvertes.fr/hal-01503081/file/format-unraveled.pdf#page=11), a paper by Richard Bonichon & Pierre Weis, which also explains the cleverness behind OCaml's highly type-safe format string system.

 Many features are borrowed from those found in [chalk.js](https://github.com/chalk/chalk)

+This fork uses the more up-to-date pcre2 package and a more recent opam-state version.

 ### Goals